-Response: Sorry for the confusing description.
-We agree that failure rate should be defined as #number of failure/#number of executed tests.
-However, it is impossible to follow this definition in our experiments, because all studied web services have countable infinite test cases.
-In order to get approximate failure rates of each partition, the solution suggested by the reviewer works, that is, the failure rate θi of partition si is calculated by 1/ ki (ki is the total number of test cases performed to reveal a fault).
-We have checked the results presented in the previous version and confirmed that this solution was actually used.
-Please refer to the test scripts which are available on https://github.com/phantomDai/evidenceDRT for more evidence.
+Response: We apologize for the confusing description in the original submission.
+Thank you for the comment: we agree that the failure rate should be defined as #number of failure/#number of executed tests.
+Unfortunately, because the studied web services all have infinite input domains, it is not possible to follow this definition in our experiments.
+In order to approximate the failure rate of each partition, we agree with the solution suggested by the reviewer: the failure rate θi of partition si can be calculated as 1/ ki (where ki is the total number of test cases executed before revealing a fault).
+We have checked the results presented in the previous submission, and can confirm that this solution was actually what we used.
+For further details, please refer to the test scripts that are available on: https://github.com/phantomDai/evidenceDRT

-Action: In the revised version, we have rewritten the definition of failure rate in the second sentence of the second paragraph of Section 5.2.
+Action: In the revised manuscript, we have rewritten the definition of the failure rate (the second paragraph of Section 5.2).

 Intended details are as follows:

-Before starting the test, the failure rate θi of partition si is needed.
-From Table 2-6, we observe that the values of some parameters (such as the weight of baggage, the minutes of calls, and parking hours) are countable infinite, meaning that result in infinite test cases in a partition.
-In this situation, we employ 1/ki (ki is the total number of test cases performed to reveal a fault) to get the approximate failure rate θi of si.
+Before starting the test, it is necessary to know the failure rate θi of partition si.
+From Tables 2-6, it can be observed that the values of some parameters (such as the baggage weight, the call duration, and parking duration) are such that the total number of test case values in a partition could be infinite.
+For such a situation, we approximate the failure rate θi of si by 1/ki (where ki is the total number of test cases executed before revealing a fault).

 R2C10: The purpose of the Third Research Question is to validate that DRT requires linear time to generate test case through empirical examination of the actual test case generation and execution.
 Instead, in Section 5.3 the focus is on the comparison among the three techniques, without any reference to the temporal complexity.
 For this reason, the answer of the Research Question must be revised.

-Response: Thanks for the comment.
-Indeed, the third research question in Section 4.1 does not match the answer in Section 5.3.
-Originally, we would like to evaluate the fault detection efficiency of DRT in terms of time cost.
-Especially, DRT introduces the selection of partitions and test cases in a partition compared with RT and PT.
-Thus, we are interested in comparing fault detection efficiency of DRT, RT and PT in term of their time cost.
-We decide to rephrase the third research question in Section 4.1 to fit our original intent.
+Response: Thank you for the comment.
+We agree that in the original submission, the third research question (Section 4.1) did not match the answer (Section 5.3).
+Originally, we had wanted to evaluate the fault detection efficiency of DRT in terms of its time cost.
+Compared with RT and PT, DRT incorporates the selection of partitions and test cases within a partition.
+Thus, we are interested in comparing the fault detection efficiency of DRT, RT and PT, in terms of their time costs.
+We have decided to rephrase the third research question (Section 4.1) to match our original intention.

-Action: In the revised version, we have rephrased the third research question in Section 4.1 and the title of Section 5.3 to make the evaluation more reasonable and consistent.
+Action: In the revised manuscript, we have rephrased the third research question (Section 4.1) and the title of Section 5.3.

 Intended details are as follows:

-Changes of Section 4.1:
+Changes to Section 4.1:

-“RQ3 How efficient is DRT at detecting web service faults in terms of time cost when comparing with baseline techniques?
+“RQ3 Compared with the baseline techniques, how efficient is DRT at detecting web service faults in terms of time cost?

-DRT introduces the selection of partitions and test cases in a partition compared with RT and PT.
-Naturally, one may be interested in knowing the fault detection efficiency of DRT in terms of time cost.
-To answer this question, we compare the time cost of DRT with that of baseline techniques.”
+Compared with RT and PT, DRT incorporates the selection of partitions and test cases within a partition.
+Thus, we are interested in comparing the fault detection efficiency of DRT, RT and PT, in terms of their time costs.
+To answer this, we compare the time cost of DRT with that of the baseline techniques.”

-Changes of Section 5.3:
+Changes to Section 5.3:

 “Section 5.3 RQ3: Fault detection efficiency”